nathanielgreen/CV/README.md

 - Worked on multiple clients careers sites with a heavy focus on accessability, design, performance, and animation.
 Such clients include Knight Frank, Lloyds of London, Colt, The Stars Group, and more.
-- Built slot machine, horse racing, and boxing games using Canvas animation for The Stars Group career site.
+- Built interactive slot machine, horse racing, and boxing games using Canvas animation for The Stars Group career site.
-- Developed and implemented company-wide Git workflows and standards, enable more efficient collaboration across all projects.
+- Developed and implemented company-wide Git workflows and standards, enabling more efficient collaboration across all projects.